 Current Wildlife Conservation Projects

-New!
-Bee Hive Installation – maintained by a local Kaukauna Citizen
+Bee Hive Installation – Maintained by a local Kaukauna Citizen

-New!
-Fox Valley Bald Eagle Nest Monitoring – through Madison Audubon and 1000 Islands Environmental Center
+Fox Valley Bald Eagle Nest Monitoring – Through Madison Audubon and 1000 Islands Environmental Center

 Plant native plant species in your yard

 Protect local waterways by preventing storm sewer pollution

 Prevent bird window strikes around your home